 I have experience in working with a wide range of problems, including childhood neglect and abuse, relationship difficulties, life crises, depression, anxiety and stress, low self-esteem, anger and trauma.
 I am knowledgeable and experienced in working with Asperger Syndrome.

 I have been working as an integrative psychotherapist and counsellor for the last 20 years.
 As a holistic therapist I pay attention to the whole person.
 I believe that when we increase awareness of our body, mind, heart and soul we can develop a deeper and truer sense of ourself.
 This in turn allows us to explore our life story and understand what gets in the way of relaxation, vitality, joy and creativity.

-I work from home in Litton Cheney, Dorset and from Nine Springs Natural Health Centre, Yeovil, Somerset.
+I work from home in Charlton Down, Dorchester, Dorset and from Nine Springs Natural Health Centre, Yeovil, Somerset

 Training, qualifications & experience